 - Do, always point exhaust pipe and combustion air pipe toward the rear of vehicle, never towards the front.

-- It is recommended to install a CO detector when you are installing your heater
+- Do, install a CO detector when you are installing your heater.

 - Do, install thermostats in the area you are warming, and at the height you want to measure the temperature.